 - While nobody has been shown seriously studying and testing things in Avatar: The Last Airbender, the arts of bending the elements have been shown to work like this and several characters have been shown figuring out how to take bending principles to their logical conclusion: Iroh learned how to redirect lightning by applying waterbending's energy-flow principles to a firebender's ability to manipulate electricity.
 Toph recognized that while earthbending can't apply to metal, metal still carries earthen impurities that allow it to be bent.
 And Katara realized that her own sweat could be waterbent, shortly before meeting someone who figured out how, in rare circumstances, that could also apply to bodily fluids that are still inside the body.
 This also carries into The Legend of Korra, where Amon can rob a person of their bending ability by combining bloodbending (the aforementioned waterbending of bodily fluids) with known techniques to block bending by hitting pressure points to disrupt a person's energy flow.

-- Princess Bubblegum vehemently denies the existence of magic, and attributes all its properties to specifically applied scientific principles.
+- Adventure Time: Princess Bubblegum vehemently denies the existence of magic, and attributes all its properties to specifically applied scientific principles.
 This gets her in hot water with the very large wizard community.

 - In Rick and Morty, Rick devises a method in which he can scan cursed items from a spooky antiques store, figure out what each curse is, and starts a business removing them for people.